 There are a few risotto rices available.
 Rices suitable for risotto have a creamy, chewy texture due to its higher amylopectin (one of two components in its starch) content.
 Aborio is a very popular risotto rice, but it is fun to experiment with different rices.
 Your Italian grocery will most likely stock alternative risotto rices.
 There is an argument that aborio is not the best rice for risotto.
 Most recommended alternatives are carnaroli and vialone nano.
 Currently I have been using Riso Vialone Nano, and it is a cracker.
 Vialone Nano has a round, thick grain and a kernel that is very unlikely to break.
-It is good for risottos with robust ingredients- and it is now a favorite.
+It is good for risottos with robust ingredients- and it is now a favourite.

 Pre-prep is possible with this recipe – in the morning, even the night before, put the pumpkin on to roast and beautifully caramelise.

-Caramelised Pumpkin Risotto.
+Caramelised Pumpkin Risotto

 1/2 butternut pumpkin